w3c/rdf-star-wg/docs/editors-guide.md

 (There was some preference for using the lower-case `prefix` and `base` instead, which is allowed by the grammar, as such tokens are case-insensitive, but consistency is also important).

-Exceptions to this rule is where the grammar is discussed explicitly, and examples using `@prefix` and `@base` are appropriate.
+Exceptions to this rule are where the grammar is discussed explicitly, and examples using `@prefix` and `@base` are appropriate.
 Also, possibly `prefix` and `base` to clarify the case-insensitive nature of such tokens.

 ## Contributors